Saseekazmi/blog/cl4cguqcr050pjpnvds18awju.md

 ## A Quick Overview of Docker

-Docker is a tool to create, run and deploy the application by using light-weighted containers.
-These containers help the applications to work efficiently in different environments.
+Docker is a way to package software so it can run on any hardware.
 By using Docker, developers can quickly build, pack, ship, and run applications as lightweight, portable, self-sufficient containers and run virtually anywhere.

-It helps developers to focus on the application code without worrying about underlying OS or deployment systems
+It helps developers to focus on the application code without worrying about underlying OS or deployment systems.

 ### How it is different from a Virtual Machine?